laurajuliamelis/ECR-prediction-models/README.md

-# EOR-prediction-FEP
+# ECR-prediction-FEP

-**Early Onset Response Prediction in First Episode Psychosis using Clinical and Genetic Data**
+**Early Clinical Recovery Prediction in First Episode Psychosis using Clinical and Genetic Data**

-This repository contains the full analysis pipeline used to develop predictive models for early onset response (EOR) to antipsychotic treatment in patients with a first episode of psychosis (FEP).
+This repository contains the full analysis pipeline used to develop predictive models for early clinical recovery (ECR) to antipsychotic treatment in patients with a first episode of psychosis (FEP).
 The study integrates clinical and polygenic data and applies both traditional statistical modelling and machine learning techniques.

 ---